 “We peer-review all our papers up the wazoo,” he said.

 Which adds a whole new meaning to ‘hidden in plain sight.’

 Before it was a colloquial term for “[in someone’s] rectum,” Wazu or Wazoo was of course the Nobiin name for Egypt’s second-longest river, a treacherous torrent up which more than one expedition has paddled to its downfall.
 And it still is, since the nationalistic Nasser government outlawed the use of the river’s English name—Schmidt Creek—in 1956.

 When the War On Drugs succeeded in driving narcotics underground, it also drove heroin-filled condoms up the bottoms of drug mules.
 But the donkey is a versatile and capacious beast of onus.
 And so, from the moment we began our War On Science, it was inevitable that the minds of the Schmidts of the world would turn to asses.

 Scientists can never be too careful these days, what with the forces of anti-science slavering to discover and rectify their every carelessness.
 So a degree of self-rectification, or ‘peer review,’ is a necessary evil.
 But if they want to keep this process safe from the contamination of scrutiny, they have to secrete it somewhere; and anal secretion is simply the logical choice.

-Looking back in hindsight, we should have seen this coming up at us in the rear-view.
+Looking back in hindsight, we probably should have seen this coming up at us in the rear-view.
 But foreign objects, as they say, May Be Closer Than They Appear.
-This is simply Fundaments of Cognitive Science (the field we call Psychological Proctology down under) 101.
+This is simply Fundaments of Cognitive Science (the class we call Psychological Proctology 101 down under).
 No warning sticker can change basic human nature.

 The whole Insider piece is worth reading.
 You’ll laugh.
 You’ll learn.
 You’ll weep as Dr Schmidt struggles to put a brave face on the changing of the guard at NASA: